cybergarage/uecho-go/doc/controller_overview.md

 # Overview of uEcho Controller

-The controller is a special node of [ECHONETLite][enet] to control other nodes, it can find the nodes in the local area network and send any messages into the found devices.
+The controller is a special node of [ECHONET Lite][enet] that controls other nodes.
+It can discover nodes in the local area network and send messages to the found devices.

 ## Creating Controller